SajixInc/mongo2mongo/README.md

 Here we can backup the data from one mongodb to another mongodb

 ## Summary
- some times we have the data in server. in that time it is very useful to take the data from server database into local database
+ some times we have the data in server, but not in the local in that time it is very useful to take the data from server database into local database

 ## Requirements